 Addends are numbers used in an addition problem, 2 + 3 = 5.
-Two and 3 are the addends, while 5 is the sum.
+In this case, 2 and 3 are the addends, while 5 is the sum.
 Addition problems can have two or more addends, which can be single- or double-digit numbers.
-Addends can be positive, like 5, or negative, such as -6.
+Addends can be positive, like 5, or negative, such as −6.

 Significance of Addends

 Educators use addends to teach basic addition to young children.
 Children start by learning basic addition skills for sums up to 10, and once they are comfortable with that number set, educators use addends to incorporate larger number sets from 20 to 100.
 Understanding addends and their functions teaches children the basics of number operations and enhances mathematical reasoning and problem solving skills.